 FRANCHISING YOUR BUSINESS

-All symposium attendees receive admission to the exhibits on all three days.
+All workshop attendees receive admission to the exhibits on all three days.

 Advance: $280 includes exhibit hall admission and seminars

 On-Site: $330 includes exhibit hall admission and seminars

 Individuals enrolled in the Certified Franchise Executives program will earn 200 education credits towards completion or recertification of the Certified Franchise Executive (CFE) designation by attending Franchising Your Business.
 For more information about the Certified Franchise Executives program, please call or email Rose DuPont (202-662-0771 -- email@example.com) or visit www.franchise.org/certification.aspx.

 Anyone looking to grow their business or seeking information on the use, benefits and risks associated with an indirect method of distribution such as franchising.

 Business owners looking for information on franchising as a method to grow their businesses; CEOs, COOs and CFOs of companies seeking alternative methods of distribution, reorganization strategies, and additional pull through strategies; lawyers, accountants and business consultants whose clients require them to have a working knowledge of franchise development and management; CEOs of companies looking to expand outside the U.S. - whether or not they franchise domestically.

 Over Two Days, This Workshop Will Look At

 - The difference between licensing and franchising and when each is appropriate